rust-lang/rust/ESOF-docs/report_1.md

 ***
 ### Paradigm problems

-In contrast with _Rails_, _Rust_ has unit testing built right into the language.
+In contrast with _Rails_, _Rust_ has unit testing built right into the language (in which it is developed).
 However it’s just the basics: asserts and such.
 It's expected to have others added by the community as it grows.

 ### **TAD** _(Test after develpment)_ vs **TDD** _(Test driven development)_